 Latest Predictions for Belarus games below

 Belarus is a landlocked country in East Europe, bordering Russia to the north east, Ukraine in the south, Poland to the west and Lithuania and Latvia to the north east.
+Not sure what to bet on?
+Try our soccer predictions for today, soccer 13 predictions, or our sure bets.

 The country has a population of slightly under 10 million people and has so far been spared the severity of the covid-19 pandemic.
 It is for this reason that the Belarus Football League continues to be played at this stage.
 Whether it will be stopped or will be allowed to continue is up to government policies but now it is offering perhaps the only live football action in the world.
 The matches are gaining support across the world, with new fans emerging from Australia to Africa.